dsbowen/Hemlock/docs_md/tutorial/data.md

 To download your data, navigate to <http://localhost:5000/download> in your browser.
 Select 'Data frame', then click the download button.
 This will download a zip file containing your data in `.csv` format.

+!!! note "Automatic one-hot encoding"
-Note that the data of questions for which you can select multiple choices are automatically one-hot encoded.
+    The data of questions for which you can select multiple choices are automatically one-hot encoded.
 For example, if `RaceWhite` and `RaceBlack` are both 1, and the rest of the race variables are 0, this means means the participant is part White and part Black.

 ## Summary